-The diversified business may need to employ more staff to run the venture, which, as well as increasing staff costs, will also increase the amount of employer’s National Insurance and pension contributions payable under automatic enrolment.
+The diversified farm business may need to employ more staff to run the venture, which, as well as increasing staff costs, will also increase the amount of employer’s National Insurance and pension contributions payable under automatic enrolment.

 One of the biggest tax advantages of farming is that, upon death, qualifying assets get 100% relief from inheritance tax (IHT) through agricultural property relief (APR).
 Hence, if you were to stick purely to farming and had a modest personal estate below the IHT nil rate band (currently £325,000) then there should be no IHT to pay upon death.

 Diversifying into other trading areas would mean that any associated assets would not attract APR.
 They may, however, attract relief at between 50% and 100% under business property relief (BPR).

 As you can see, the tax consequences of farm diversification are wide-ranging.
 Discussing your ideas with your accountant at an early stage could save you a great deal of heartache and expense in years to come.